callinapp/callinapp-react-native/README.md

 ## Introductions:
 The Call In App JavaScript SDK for integrating the Call In App features to your React Native app.

+## Peer Dependencies
+The following dependencies should be installed manually if they are not installed automatically along with `@callinapp/react-native`

+`react-native-webrtc`
+`@react-native-community/async-storage`
+`react-native-incall-manager`

 ## SDK usage guidelines:
 Main components: